-An Alliance consisting of John Holland, KBR, VicRoads, Public Transport Victoria (PTV) Metro Trains Melbourne (Metro) and the Level Crossing Removal Authority has commenced work for the Burke Road, North Road, Mckinnon Road and Centre Road Level Crossing Removal Project.
+An Alliance consisting of John Holland, KBR, VicRoads, Public Transport Victoria (PTV) Metro Trains Melbourne (Metro) and the Level Crossing Removal Authority undertook the work for the Burke Road, North Road, Mckinnon Road and Centre Road Level Crossing Removal Project.

-These projects are part of the Victorian Government's $2.4b plan to remove at least 20 level crossings by 2018.
+These projects were part of the Victorian Government's $2.4b plan to remove at least 20 level crossings by 2018.
 These sites form the basis of a long-term strategic plan being developed to remove all 50 level crossings by 2022.

-Our works include removing the level crossings by lowering the rail lines, reconstruction of local stations as well as improvements to the road and public transport connections.
+Our works included removing the level crossings by lowering the rail lines, reconstruction of local stations as well as improvements to the road and public transport connections.

 Scope of Work